pulak09/NeuRoRA/README.md

 For any query email to pulak.isi@gmail.com

-If you find the code to be useful, please cite the following paper \
+If you find the code to be useful, please cite the following paper <br>
 NeuRoRA: Neural Robust Rotation Averaging, P. Purkait, T.J.
-Chin and I. Reid \ European Conference on Computer Vision 2020 \ https://arxiv.org/pdf/1912.04485.pdf
+Chin and I. Reid, European Conference on Computer Vision 2020 <br> https://arxiv.org/pdf/1912.04485.pdf

 ![GitHub Logo](logo.png)